Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 6 - Functions.md

 myfunction("Atalla")
 ~~~

-3. Wrote a function that returns the average of its parameters and used it on the variables in given code as follows:
+3. Wrote a function that returns the average of its arguments and used it on the variables in given code as follows:

 ~~~
 def avg(x:float, y:float):